• Skip to primary navigation

 Previously: Kings Park Psychiatric Center.

 There’s something about abandoned amusement parks that I always find particularly arresting.
 Maybe it’s knowing that thousands of people once passed through their gates, each one walking away with their own stories to tell about the adventures they had inside.
-There’s also something especially melancholy about a place that existed solely for the purpose of having fun being left to rot: Once full of laughter and bursting at the seams with happy shouts, they now sit in silence as nature reclaims its territory.
+Or maybe it’s the melancholy of knowing that something that once existed solely for the purpose of fun has been left to rot.
 Such is the case with the Williams Grove Amusement Park, located just outside Mechanicsburg, Pennsylvania: For the past decade, its remains have slowly decayed, becoming more and more overgrown with each passing year.

 An abandoned roller coaster